Welcome to Cape Fear Regional Theatre’s Education Department.

 Sundays will be from 2pm-4pm or 5pm-7pm

-There will be no rehearsal November 23-25, but there will be rehearsals November 26 and 27.
+There will be no rehearsal November 22-24, but there will be required rehearsals November 25 and 26.

 BCPE is a wonderful opportunity to experience performing live theatre.
-Each cast will have 5 public performances and 3 days of student matinees.
+Each cast will have 6 public performances and 3 days of student matinees.
+Each matinee day will have up to 3 performances.

 Student Matinees, also called “SMATs”, will cause performers to miss three days of school.
 During those days, actors will perform the show three times for area schools and organizations.